pivotal/blog/content/post/pairing-on-data-science.md

 * Difference of opinion?
 Nothing to worry about.
 Take a step back, weigh the pros and cons of each approach, go ahead with the winner.
 In case of a tie, consult someone else on the team or try all of them out on a sample of data.
 Remember the entire team is responsible for the project.
 Personal ego can't be on the driver seat here.
 You'll learn how to deal with disagreements better.
 * Pair with right person for the right job!
 Pair with fellow designers, developers during relevant stages to make the best use of resources in hand.
 No reason why data scientist shouldn't be a part of a Balanced Team.
 * Starting on a project with vague objectives?
 Which DS use case isn't to start with.
 Make progress iteratively together rather than trying to figure the entire game plan from the start.

-* If you are new to a certain language, brush it up before hand.
-In case both you and your pair is in doubt, Google comes to rescue :)
-* Pairing is energy intensive and will be exhausting.
-Take frequent breaks.
-* Screenhero is quite effective for working on a collaborative screen sharing experience remotely.
-* Be kind, receptive and open to other ideas.
-* Think aloud.
-* While pairing remotely, make sure you have a seamless Internet connection.
-Trust me it pairing can get fairly frustrating otherwise.